Joel Dexter: Casting

-Still was cast into the programme after Lime Pictures, who produce the serial, presented the Scottish Youth Theatre with a casting opportunity.
+Andrew Still was cast into the programme after Lime Pictures, who produce the serial, presented the Scottish Youth Theatre with a casting opportunity.
 Although Still did not have any previous television acting experience, he impressed the casting department.
 Still had two auditions for the role and was offered the role on his way home from his second audition.
 Still revealed that when he was cast, he had to remain secretive for a period of two months.
 Still also said that the cast were "fantastic".
 Before his character debuted on-screen, Still revealed that he hoped to his character would remain in the series and become one of Hollyoaks' "staple characters".

-Character development
+Development

 Characterisation

 A writer from the official Hollyoaks website described Joel as a "whole lot of exciting things rolled into one".
 They said that he "immediately caused a stir" upon his arrival and that when he is not trying to outsmart Brendan Brady (Emmett J. Scanlan) he is "happy to cause trouble elsewhere".
 Joel is nicknamed "Scottish Foxy" which was coined by Brendan and Still himself loved the name.
 Joel is often seen sporting a leather jacket.
 Still told a reporter from the serial's official website that "I hate that leather jacket, I wear it every day, I hate it and it squeaks so much".
 He explained that it was a vintage item but since it had since been "beaten up" from various characters always pushing Joel "up against walls".
 He said that his ideal scene to represent Joel in the opening titles would be him "ironing his leather jacket, the inside of it, making it all nice for his day".
 Still has said that Joel began "quite floaty as a character" because he had no fixed home.
 He is searching for a missing connection and he "doesn't really have a focus in his life".
 The actor concluded that "he's got a tough outer shell, but inside he's quite vulnerable."